+CDSEI SELF-ASSESSMENT Page 1 of 2

+SECTION II.
 COACHES

-Our coaches consistently do the following:

-- 1. Know and follow current NFHS and VHSL rules, school and league policies, school's operating and emergency procedures, and fundamentals of sportsmanship. - 2.
-Serve as positive role models for sportsmanship and set examples for controlling unsportsmanlike behavior. - 3.
-Display respect for the integrity and judgment of officials. - 4.
-Treat players, coaches, opponents and officials with respect. - 5.
-Publicly shake hands with opposing players and coaches before and after contests. - 6.
-Help student athletes develop a positive self-image and keep a health perspective of athletics in relation to the overall picture of academics and life.

-STUDENT ATHLETES Our student athletes consistently do the following:

-- 1. Compete with integrity, perseverance and a sense of fair play. - 2.
-Promote a friendly and welcoming atmosphere for opposing schools. - 3.
-Treat teammates, opponents, coaches, officials and spectators with respect. - 4.
-Exercise self-control in accepting officials' decisions. - 5.
-Shake hands with opponents before and after each contest. - 6.
-Serve as positive role models to other students.
+SECTION II.
+COACHES Our coach es consistently do the following: Documentation must be available upon request.
+19. Know and follow current NFHS and VHSL rules, school and League policies, schools operating and emergency procedures, and fundamentals of sportsmanship.
+20. Serve as positive role models for sportsmanship and set examples for controlling unsportsmanlike behavior. behavior.
+21. Display respect for the integrity and judgment of contest officials.
+22. Treat players, coaches, opponents and officials with respect.
+23. Publicly shake hands with opposing players and coaches before and after contests.
+24. Help student athletes develop a positive self-image and keep a healthy perspective of athletics in relation to the overall picture of academics and life.
+25. Discuss the components of good sportsmanship with student-athletes and parents during pre-season meeting.
+26. Attend/view required rules clinics.
+SECTION III.
+STUDENT ATHLETES Our stude nt athletes consistently do the following: 27.
+28. Promote a friendly and welcoming atmosphere for opposing schools.
+29. Treat teammates, opponents, coaches, officials and spectators with respect.
+30. Exercise self-control in accepting officials' decisions.
+31 Shake hands with opponents before and after each contest.
+32. Serve as positive role models for other students.
+SECTION IV.
+CHEERLEADERS leaders consistently do the following: 33 Know and follow all NFHS and VHSL rules governing cheerleading.
+34 Encourage spectators to cheer at appropriate times in a positive manner.
+35 Function as models for sportsmanship/citizenship/leadership.
+36 Promote a friendly and welcome atmosphere for opposing schools.
+37 Respect the judgment of contest officials.
+38 Recognize outstanding performances of both teams and give encouragement to injured players.
+39. Display only signs that welcome opponents or that are positive towards our school/team.
+40 Lead only positive cheers that boost our school spirit without antagonizing opponents or officials.
+Our stude SECTION V. STUDENT SUPPORT/PERFORMANCE GROUPS nt support groups and performing groups consistently do the following: 41.
+Communicate with school administration regarding seating assignments, game procedures, dressing 42 facility arrangements and performance schedules.
+42. Treat visiting teams, coaches, spectators, officials and other performance groups with respect, and show 43. appreciation for all performances.
+Maintain common courtees and respect in the timing of spentaneous performances.
+Maintain common courtesy and respect in the timing of spontaneous performances.
+44 Adhere to guidelines for appropriate playing times.
+45. Cooperate with and follow cheerleaders in appropriate cheers and positive support for our team.
+SECTION IV.
+PARENTS/STUDENT SPECTATORS ts/student spectators consistently do the following: 46 Demonstrate respect for all players, opponents, coaches and officials.
+47 Give positive support and encouragement to all student athletes and performing groups.
+48. Recognize outstanding performances by either team with applause.
+49 Follow the directions from cheerleaders regarding appropriate cheers.
+50. Refrain from entering or throwing objects onto the playing area.

-CHEERLEADERS

-Our cheerleaders consistently do the following:

-- 1. Know and follow all NFHS and VHSL rules governing cheerleading. - 2.
-Encourage spectators to cheer at appropriate times in a positive manner. - 3.
-Function as models for sportsmanship/citizenship/leadership. - 4.
-Promote a friendly and welcome atmosphere for opposing schools. - 5.
-Respect the judgment of contest officials. - 6.
-Recognize outstanding performances of both teams and give encouragement to injured players. - 7.
-Display only signs that welcome opponents or that are positive towards our school/team. - 8.
-Lead only positive cheers that boost their own school spirit without antagonizing opponents or the officials.

-STUDENT SUPPORT/PERFORMANCE GROUPS

-- 1. Communicate with school administration regarding seating assignments, game procedures dressing facility arrangements and performance schedules. - 2.
-Treat visiting teams, coaches, spectators, officials and other performance groups with respect.
-Show appreciation for all performances. - 3.
-Maintain common courtesy and respect in the timing of spontaneous performances. - 4.
-Adhere to guidelines for appropriate playing times. - 5.
-Cooperate with and follow cheerleaders in appropriate cheers and positive support to own team.

-PARENTS/STUDENTS SPECTATORS Our parents/student spectators consistently do the following:

-- 1. Demonstrate respect for all players, opponents, coaches and officials. - 2.
-Give positive support and encouragement to all student athletes and performing groups. - 3.
-Recognize outstanding performances by either team with applause. - 4.
-Follow the directions from cheerleaders regarding appropriate cheers. - 5.
-Refrain from entering or throwing objects onto the playing area.
+CDSEI SELF-ASSESSMENT Page 2 of 2

-Virginia High School League Sportsmanship Initiative
+Virginia High School League

-1642 State Farm Blvd., Charlottesville, VA 22911 434-977-8475/434-9775943 (fax)/www.vhsl.org/tzimorski@vhsl.org
+Sportsmanship Initiative1642 State Farm Blvd., Charlottesville, VA 22911 434-977-8475/434-9775943 (fax)/www.vhsl.org/tzimorski@vhsl.org